 Ta Prohm, famous among tourists as The Tomb Raider temple was founded as a Mahayana Buddhist monastery and university.
 Unlike other Angkor temples, Ta Prohm is pretty much in ruins and only a small part of the temple is now restored.
-It seems like the soaring high trees have grown right over the structure and has claimed the temple to itself.
-The trunks and roots are entwined with the structure and makes it feel one with the temple.
+Seems like the soaring high trees have grown right over the structure and has claimed the temple to itself.
+Consequently, the trunks and roots are entwined with the structure and make it feel one with the temple.
 Time and again, you can witness people worshipping at a small section of these temples.

 Banteay Kdei meaning A Citadel of Chambers is a Buddhist temple in the Bayon architectural style.
 Almost similar in plan to Ta Prohm and Preah Khan but less complex and smaller.

 Prasat Kravan is a small 10th-century temple consisting of five reddish brick towers on a common terrace.
 And, dedicated to Vishnu in the 10th century – according to an inscription on door jambs.

-Foreign tourists are required to procure a temple pass to visit the Angkor temples which comes in 1-day, 3-day and 7-day passes.
+Procure a temple pass to visit the Angkor temples which come in 1-day, 3-day and 7-day passes.
 If your idea of a temple visit is just visiting the main temples of Angkor, then one day pass would suffice and it costs $20.
-3-day and 7-day passes costs $40 and $60 for 1 week and 1 month as validity respectively.
+3-day and 7-day pass cost $40 and $60 for 1 week and 1 month as validity respectively.

 Have you ever visited the historic Siem Reap Angkor Wat temples?
 Let me know in the comments below.